techschneiderrr/Random-6-numbers-generator/README.md

 # Random 6 digit number generator

-Its a javascript based programe that generates a 6 digit numer and takes it as a hexcode to change the color of the backgrounf of the page.
+Its a javascript based program that generates a 6 digit number and takes it as a hex-code to change the colour of the background of the page.

 ## Deployment